Niro646/Product-Manager-REStful-Web-Services/README.md

        GET localhost:6000/api/category/get

 # Get Category by ID
- Getting a specific category by searching the DB for it using a id
+ Getting a specific category by searching the DB for it using a ID

        GET localhost:6000/api/category/get/65e84ce45565cc186a856583

-# Contributing
-Content for the Contributing section.
+# Update a Category by ID
+ Updating a specific Category's content by using ID

+       PUT localhost:6000/api/update/65e84ce45565cc186a856583

 # change later
 Content for the License section.